Zenamine/docs/pages/cloud/vps/rescue/guide.en-ca.md

 ![VPS area in the Control Panel](images/vps_rescue1.png){.thumbnail}

-On the main screen of your VPS, under shortcut, click on the `···` button beside boot and select Reboot in rescue mode that you wish to reboot it:
+On the main screen of your VPS, under shortcut, click on the `···`{.action} button beside boot and select `Reboot in rescue mode`{.action}.

 ![Confirm rescue mode](images/vps_rescue2.png){.thumbnail}